r-uiz/py.word-game/README.md

 3. Password must include a `number`.
 4. Password must contain a `special` character and `no whitespace`.
 5. Password must contain an `uppercase` letter.
-6. The digits in your password must add up to `69`.
+6. The digits in your password must add up to the `self.digit_sum` whose default is `69`.
 7. Password must have the date today in `YYYY-MM-DD` format.
 8. Password must include at least one of a randomly generated Pokémon's `type`.
 9. Password must include the regenerating code in the `captcha.png`/`captcha.wav` in the same directory as this program.